-Over the past century, the share of America’s wealth held by the nation’s wealthiest has changed markedly.
+Over the past century, the National Bureau of Economic Research has found that the share of America’s wealth held by the nation’s wealthiest has changed markedly.
 That share peaked in the late 1920s, right before the Great Depression, then fell by more than half over the next three decades.
 But the equalizing trends of the mid 20th century have now been almost completely undone.
 At the top of the American economic summit, the richest of the nation’s rich now hold as large a wealth share as they did in the 1920s.

 The rich don’t just have more wealth than everyone else.
-The bulk of their wealth comes from different — and more lucrative — asset sources.
-America’s top 1 percent, for instance, holds nearly half the national wealth invested in stocks and mutual funds.
-Most of the wealth of Americans in the bottom 90 percent comes from their principal residences, the asset category that took the biggest hit during the Great Recession.
-These Americans also hold almost three-quarters of America’s debt.
+The bulk of their wealth comes from different — and more lucrative — asset sources, as the Federal Reserve’s Distributional Financial Accounts data shows.
+America’s top 1 percent, for instance, holds more than half the national wealth invested in stocks and mutual funds.
+Most of the wealth of Americans in the bottom 90 percent comes from their homes — the asset category that took the biggest hit during the Great Recession.
+These Americans also hold just around three-quarters of America’s debt.

 The Racial Wealth Divide

 The median Black family, with just over $3,500, owns just 2 percent of the wealth of the nearly $147,000 the median White family owns, according to our “Racial Wealth Divide” report.
 The median Latino family, with just over $6,500, owns just 4 percent of the wealth of the median White family.
 Put differently, the median White family has 41 times more wealth than the median Black family and 22 times more wealth than the median Latino family.